Core Concepts

 Section titled “Modifications”Modifications can be applied to residues in protein, RNA, and DNA entities:

 - CCD modifications — Reference a modification by its CCD code at a specific residue index.
+SMILES-based custom residue modifications are not currently supported.

 Bonds are separate from constraints and define covalent bonds between specific atoms.
 Each bond specifies two atoms via atom1 and atom2, where each atom reference includes a chain_id, residue_index, and atom_name.